miestrode/miestrode/README.md

 Bell is currently in the middle of a refactor, designed to introduce better, more functional features into it, and to improve it's UI.

 ### :mailbox: Do I have to contact you via Email?
 No!
 Of course not.
 I also have a Discord account.
-Feel free to talk to me `Miestrode#8204`.
+Feel free to talk to me at `Miestrode#8204`.
 Preferably about things related to my Github (If you come from here).

 ### What about Fisher?
 I am halting most work on Fisher, in order to focus more on other projects, to hopefully learn a lot more.
 The Project isn't dead however, it should be said.
 It is just on hold.